Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Introduction

 \section{Introduction}

-Recent advancements in the LLM-generated text detection have been remarkable, encompassing approaches such as watermarking, zero-shot, and supervised methods \cite{DBLP:conf/coling/JawaharASL20,DBLP:journals/corr/abs-2310-14724,DBLP:journals/corr/abs-2303-07205,ghosal2023survey}.
-Zero-shot detection methods do not require training a dedicated classifier, collecting a sizable corpus of human-written and LLM-generated texts, or embedding explicit watermarks within the generated text.
-Instead, they rely solely on access to LLMs, and the statistical analysis of text features, making zero-shot detection a cost-effective and efficient solution for the LLM-generated text detection task.

-The history of zero-shot detection methods for LLM-generated text can be traced back to machine translation detection research, which uses linguistics features to detect whether a text is generated by a machine translation model \cite{DBLP:conf/acl/Corston-OliverGB01,DBLP:conf/acl/AraseZ13}.
-Progress in the field has led to a suite of zero-shot methods being developed for LLM-generated text detection.
-These methods are calculated based on the logits from the source model and include Log-Likelihood \cite{DBLP:journals/corr/abs-1908-09203}, Perplexity \cite{DBLP:conf/nldb/Beresneva16, DBLP:journals/corr/abs-2305-18226}, Entropy \cite{DBLP:conf/ecai/LavergneUY08}, Log-Rank \cite{DBLP:conf/acl/GehrmannSR19}, and the Log-Likelihood Log-Rank Ratio (LRR) \cite{DBLP:conf/emnlp/SuZ0N23}.
-Perturbation-based zero-shot detection methods, such as DetectGPT \cite{DBLP:conf/icml/Mitchell0KMF23} and NPR \cite{DBLP:conf/emnlp/SuZ0N23}, calculate Log-Likelihood and Log-Rank on perturbed texts to distinguish between human-written and LLM-generated text.
-Fast-DetectGPT \cite{DBLP:journals/corr/abs-2310-05130} replaces the perturbation step of DetectGPT with a more efficient sampling step, and achieve better performance and speed.
+The history of zero-shot methods for detecting LLM-generated text can be traced back to research on machine translation (MT) detection.
+These studies utilized linguistic features to determine whether a given text was generated by MT systems \cite{DBLP:conf/acl/Corston-OliverGB01,DBLP:conf/acl/AraseZ13}.
+Progress in the field has led to the development of a suite of zero-shot methods specifically designed for LLM-generated text detection.
+These methods base their calculations on the logits that are generated by the source model, including approaches such as Log-Likelihood \cite{DBLP:journals/corr/abs-1908-09203}, Perplexity \cite{DBLP:conf/nldb/Beresneva16, DBLP:journals/corr/abs-2305-18226}, Entropy \cite{DBLP:conf/ecai/LavergneUY08}, Log-Rank \cite{DBLP:conf/acl/GehrmannSR19}, and the Log-Likelihood Log-Rank Ratio (LRR) \cite{DBLP:conf/emnlp/SuZ0N23}.
+Perturbed-based zero-shot detection methods, including DetectGPT \cite{DBLP:conf/icml/Mitchell0KMF23} and Normalized Log-Rank Perturbation (NPR) \cite{DBLP:conf/emnlp/SuZ0N23}, calculate the Log-Likelihood and Log-Rank curvature on the perturbed texts to distinguish between the two types of texts.
+More recently, \citet{DBLP:journals/corr/abs-2310-05130} replaced the perturbation step of DetectGPT with a more efficient sampling step, achieving better performance and speed.